Wangpeiyi9979/ACA/README.md

 # Backbone CRE Models
 Because our proposed ACA is orthogonal to previous work, we adopt ACA to $2$ strong CRE baselines,  [EMAR](https://aclanthology.org/2020.acl-main.573/) and [RP-CRE](https://aclanthology.org/2021.acl-long.20/).
+Note that the original EMAR was based on a Bi-LSTM encoder, and we re-implement EMAR with BERT.

 # Run
 ```